adempsey/comp120-adempsey/performance/README.md

-# Assignment 1: Frogger Optimzation
+# Assignment 1: Frogger Optimization

 ### Optimzation Techniques

+- Combined all images into single sprite sheet
+- Removed jQuery file
+- Added JavaScript links to bottom of body instead of head
+- Compressed all code using Minifiers

 ### Offline Application Cache